ShadowCloneLabs/GlutamateMCPServers/README.md

 [Glutamate](https://glutamateapp.com) is a powerful platform that simplifies the deployment and management of Model Context Protocol servers.
 It provides a user-friendly interface and robust tools for server administration, making it easier than ever to run and customize your MCP servers.

+Key Features:

+- 🔒 All keys are securely stored locally
+- ⚡ Install & Start/Stop MCP servers on your local machine
+- 💻 Full support for both stdio & SSE protocols
+- 📦 No Node.js installation required on your system
+- 🎁 100% free to use

 ## About MCP (Model Context Protocol)

 Model Context Protocol (MCP) is a standardized protocol for managing and serving AI models with their associated context.
 It enables: